COMPARISON · MAY 8, 2026 · UPDATED JUNE 7, 2026 · 8 MIN READ

 Honest take: don't pick.
 The gap between models on any given prompt is unpredictable — Veo wins one shot, Kling wins the next, Sora wins the third.
 Picking a single subscription locks you into one model's quirks.

-Vivix exists because we got tired of paying $30/mo to Sora and $30/mo to Runway and standing up a Google Cloud project for Veo.
-With Vivix:
+getvivix exists because we got tired of paying $30/mo to Sora and $30/mo to Runway and standing up a Google Cloud project for Veo.
+With getvivix:

 - One signup.
 Free 30 credits, no card.